| DIVORCE, CUSTODY AND FAMILY LAW FREQUENTLY ASKED QUESTIONS A word of caution: The following frequently asked questions are

 and relationship with both

 parents to as great an extent as possible.
+Usually, the parents are

 encouraged to submit to the court a parenting plan put together by the

-parents, setting out the children’s time with each of them.
+parents, setting out the children’s time with each of them. d.
+Parenting plans and parenting time really require that

 the parents cooperate with each other as mature adults to ensure that good